 In 2015, our Rathmines office opened on the corner of Rathmines Road Lower, Dublin 6.
 In the same year, Sherry FitzGerald acquired our Foxrock branch and we opened our Sundrive Road branch in Dublin 12.
 This was followed in 2016 by our Sandymount office in Dublin 4 and our Clonee office in Co.
 Meath in 2017.

-2018 saw 2 new franchise offices open, Sherry FitzGerald Brady O'Flaherty in Maynooth and Sherry FitzGerald Stack in Abbeyfeale.
+2018 saw 4 new franchise offices open, Sherry FitzGerald Brady O'Flaherty in Maynooth, Sherry FitzGerald Stack in Abbeyfeale, Sherry FitzGerald Hanley in Claremorris and Sherry FitzGerald O'Toole in Loughrea and Portumna.

 In addition to the new office launches, Sherry FitzGerald also completed the acquisition of Sherry FitzGerald Lewis in Lucan and Sherry FitzGerald Blanc in Swords & Malahide.